-I know that, for me, my own beliefs and personal philosophies which were acquired and installed as a young child ruled my world and disabled me, rendering me unable to optimize my own life fully, and navigate through life’s inevitable difficulties and challenges with ease.
-The thing that changed all of that is when I decided to started to intentionally recreate those beliefs and philosophies in 2014, at the age of 42.
+I know that, for me, my own beliefs and personal philosophies which were acquired and installed as a young child ruled my world and disabled me, rendering me unable to optimize my own life more fully, and navigate through life’s inevitable difficulties and challenges with ease.
+The thing that changed all of that is when I decided to intentionally recreate those beliefs and philosophies, and begin shifting my perspectives and perceptions in 2014, at the age of 42.

 We may now be living with beliefs that served our young minds well, empowering us with necessary survival skills, which are now no longer beneficial to us.
 It very well may be worth it to take a good look at some of the beliefs we were raised with and ask the questions: “Do the beliefs I have now benefit me and my loved ones around me, and add value to our lives?
-Are there beliefs I could possibly adopt, then gain and create even more benefit and value?”
+Are there beliefs I could possibly adopt, then gain and create even more benefit and value?
+Are there beliefs, that if I adopt, may empower me to up-level EVERY ASPECT of my human experience?”

 I used to be obsessed with the truth and what I thought was right.
 Sometimes, I would argue that others were wrong and I was right, and that my beliefs were better.
+This practice fed my ego and gave me a false sense of security and validation.
 My new belief is that what each of us believes is the truth for us, as individuals.
-It’s not as much about being RIGHT, as it is about being EFFECTIVE for US.
+It’s not as much about being RIGHT, as it is about what is most EFFECTIVE for US, right NOW.
 What works well for someone may not work at all for another.
 That’s okay!

 As we seek out our own truth, we can choose to seek out what is effective and useful in optimizing this life experience.
-Now, if something I believe, or something I do, is working, and serving myself and others, and creating a more beautiful life experience with more joy and happiness than before, I keep doing that.
+Now, if something I believe, or something I do, is working, and serving myself and others, and creating a more beautiful life experience with more joy and happiness than before, I keep doing that, while simultaneously seeking ways to upgrade that.
 If something isn’t working, I choose to change, evolve, adjust, recalibrate, and adapt.
 It’s no longer about achieving the impossible dream of perfection.
-For me, at this stage of life, it’s about consistent growth and progress, EVERY day, from now on.
+For me, at this stage of life, it’s about consistent growth and progress, EVERY day, from now on, realizing that “perfection” will NEVER be my goal or something I seek to accomplish.
+ETERNAL, LIMITLESS EXPANSION is my new goal.

 These were beliefs I thought I was being taught from a young age which, in reality, were probably mis-perceived off-shoots of what I thought my parents were actually trying to teach me.
 This is just a few pages from the beginning of this experiment: